 Elon Musk is one of the richest, most successful people of all time.

-He is the founder, CEO, and chief engineer of SpaceX; angel investor, CEO, and product architect of Tesla, Inc.; owner and CEO of Twitter, Inc.; founder of The Boring Company; co-founder of Neuralink and OpenAI; and president of the philanthropic Musk Foundation.
+He is the founder, CEO, and chief engineer of SpaceX; angel investor, CEO, and product architect of Tesla, Inc.; owner and CEO of X (previously known as Twitter).; founder of The Boring Company; co-founder of Neuralink and OpenAI; and president of the philanthropic Musk Foundation.

 Elon Musk has spoken in interviews about growing up with Autism.
 He has said things like, “I would just tend to take things very literally … but then that turned out to be wrong — [people were not] simply saying exactly what they mean, there are all sorts of other things that are meant, and [it] took me a while to figure that out.”

 Musk himself credits autism for contributing to his success.
-He believes his intense and specialized interest in science and technology was amplified by his hyper-focused mind, a common trait among autistic people, helping him reach the level of success he has today.
+He believes his hyper-focused mind amplified his intense and specialized interest in science and technology, a common trait among autistic people, helping him reach the level of success he has today.

 4. Steve Jobs – Founder of Apple

-Steve Jobs (1955-2011) was an inventor, designer, and entrepreneur who was the co-founder, chief executive, and chairman of Apple.
+Steve Jobs (1955-2011) was an inventor, designer, and entrepreneur who co-founded, was chief executive, and was chairman of Apple.

-Although Steve Jobs never acknowledged having an autism diagnosis, many experts believe he was autistic.
-This is because he demonstrated many common traits associated with autism, including special interests and perfectionism, and he often struggled with social interaction.
+Although Steve Jobs did not directly acknowledge having an autism diagnosis, many experts believe he was autistic.
+This is because he demonstrated many common traits associated with autism, including special interests and perfectionism, sensory sensitivities, intense focus, and difficulties with social interactions.

 5. Satoshi Tajiri – Creator of Pokémon